Urban Planning Courses

 1-3 cr.
 Graduate.

 Advanced study of special topics in urban planning.
-Specific cr & any additional prereqs announced in schedule of classes whenever course is offered.
+Specific credits and any additional prerequisites announced in the Schedule of Classes whenever course is offered.

 Course Rules: Retakeable with topic change to max of 6 cr.